Cyrus Edwin Dallin

 Cyrus Edwin Dallin (November 22, 1861 – November 14, 1944) was an American sculptor best known for his depictions of Native Americans.
 He created more than 260 works, including the Equestrian Statue of Paul Revere in Boston; the Angel Moroni atop Salt Lake Temple in Salt Lake City; and Appeal to the Great Spirit (1908), at the Museum of Fine Arts, Boston.
 He was also an accomplished painter and an Olympic archer.

-Biography
+Early life and education

-Dallin was born in Springville, Utah Territory, the son of Thomas and Jane (Hamer) Dallin, both of whom had left the Church of Jesus Christ of Latter-day Saints (LDS Church) before their marriage.
-At age 19, he moved to Boston to study sculpture with Truman Howe Bartlett.
-He studied in Paris, with Henri Chapu and at the Académie Julian.
+Dallin was born in Springville, Utah Territory, the son of Thomas and Jane (Hamer) Dallin, both of whom had left the Church of Jesus Christ of Latter-day Saints before their marriage.

+At age 19, Dallin moved from Utah to Boston to study sculpture with Truman Howe Bartlett.
+Two wealthy Utah mining investors; C.H.
+Blanchard and Jacob Lawrence funded his move.
+He then studied in with Henri Chapu and at the Académie Julian in Paris.